RoskiDeluge/open-insight/README.md

-# Open Source Pitch: Building the Infrastructure for Universal Data Insight
+Building the Infrastructure for Universal Data Insight

 ## The Premise